udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ###Project: Interactive Resume

+Your second project; you will be able to present yourself to a prosprective employer.
+You'll learn Javascript and JQuery to prepare for this.
+It should be a smooth tranisition for someone in IPND, as you will have seen Javascript and will have experience with another programming language already in Python.
+JQuery is something new; it's a very powerful extension of Javascript; some programmers use it for everything for web development without even ever learning Javascript, and get along just fine even without knowing nitty gritty details about Javascript.

 You will develop an interactive resume application that reads your resume content from a JSON file and dynamically displays that content within a provided template.
 You will use objects, functions, conditionals, and control structures to compose the content that will display on the resume.

 Prepare for this project with: JavaScript Basics and Intro to jQuery

 ###Object Oriented Javascript
+Object Oriented Javascript is quite a bit different than most object oriented languages, since technically Javascript is a prototype language and not necessarily an object based language.
+You'll learn the differences between those.

 ###HTML5 Canvas
+This is a new tag in the world of web development.
+A lot of people use the canvas to draw patterns or designs on webpages; here, we'll use it to make a game on a webpage.

 ###Project: Classic Arcade Game Clone

 You will be provided with visual assets and a game loop engine; using these tools you must add a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.

+If you've never played Frogger, it is a game where you, as a frog, try to cross a busy street without being hit by a passing enemy / car.

 Prepare for this project with: Object-Oriented JavaScript and HTML5 Canvas

 ###Website Performance Optimization
+In this course, we teach you how to improve your website, how to optimize your code in such a way that the browser renders very quickly, hopefully hitting 60 frames per second.

+###Browser Preformance Optimization

 ###Project: Website Optimization

+This is something most programs ignore, but is crutial for web development.
+You'll be handed a completed website that is very slow.
+Most of you have gone to a website where you are sitting there, scrolling through the page and waiting for something to load as the website chugs along.

+This is one of the most important projects you'll do.
+Especially considering how large and bloated webpages are getting, it's important to make sure you render webpages as fast as possible.

+You learn about development tools and how to measure your webpages.

 You will optimize a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.

 Prepare for this project with: Website Performance Optimization

 ###Intro to AJAX
+Go indepth with AJAX calls and making calls to APIs.
 ###JavaScript Design Patterns

 ###Project: Neighborhood Map

+This is a project where you'll get a chance to get creative.
+You develop a map of your neighborhood using the Google Maps API and using a Javascript framework and following a Model View Controller Pattern.
 You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

 Prepare for this project with: Intro to AJAX and JavaScript Design Patterns

 ###JavaScript Testing
+You'll learn Javascript testing; how to write unit tests, how to add code without breaking previous functionality, etc.

+If an application has some part has some basic functionality, like a login form, a unit test would be a test written to make sure that small bit of functionality always works.

 ###Project:  Feed Reader Testing